 A link to this new video series was shared on the Pittsburgh reddit page over the weekend.
 This short, 7 minute video, offers a look at Jerry’s Records and Galaxie Electronics – both are located at 2136 Murray Avenue in Sq.
 Hill.
 The video series doesn’t have a website yet but you can keep an eye on The Cut website for updates.

 Pittsburgh Profiles // Vinyl in Pittsburgh from Jordan Sucher on Vimeo.… Read the rest

 This past weekend I attended the Zac Brown Band show and it was the first time I made the trip out to First Niagara Pavilion to see a concert.
 Strange to think, I know.
 I was a little apprehensive, I’ve heard plenty of horror stories about what a pain it is getting in and out of there and most of them were true.
-I actually got lost going out there and took a detour, plus the traffic just getting to the point where you can get lost… Read the rest
+I actually got lost going out there and took a detour, plus the traffic just getting to the point where you can get lost is trouble in and of itself.

 Ok.
 Ready for an unpopular opinion?
 I hate Jimmy Buffett.

 I can’t explain it and neither can anyone else.
 There’s always a resounding “but why?!” when I let slip that he and his music drive me absolutely up the wall.
 My only answer is a pathetic yet indignant “I just don’t know.”